 For dinner, the hotel recommended the El Churrasco Hotel Restaurant in the nearby town of Poasito.
 The big cow statue in front of the place indicates they are serious about meat!
 The carnivores in our group enjoyed the fajitas and the steak sandwich, and grilled tilapia was a good alternative choice.
 We also liked the melted cheese appetizer washed down with some cold Imperial beers.
 Friendly service and home-cooked fare.
 We liked it so much we came back the next night.

 Terry’s Travel Tips

-You’ll need local currency for local restaurants and the Costa Rica exit tax, but hotels and most of the major attractions take credit cards in US dollars.
+Money in Costa Rica: You’ll need local currency to pay cash in local restaurants and for the Costa Rica exit tax, but hotels and most of the major attractions take credit cards in US dollars.

 La Paz Waterfall Gardens and Wildlife Refuge

-On the road to the Volcano is a wildlife refuge that claims to be Costa Rica’s #1 privately owned eco-park.
-The attached resort/hotel provides local jobs.
+On the road to the Volcano is the La Paz Waterfall Gardens and Wildlife Refuge that claims to be Costa Rica’s #1 privately owned eco-park.
+The attached Peace Lodge resort/hotel provides local jobs.
 While I’m not big on zoos, the animals here seemed well cared for and the website explains where they came from.
 For example, the big cats were said to have been rescued from a sanctuary that closed, with some of the animals being too old or too used to humans to return to the wild.
 Efforts are being made to return their offspring to wildlife habitats elsewhere in the country.
 What this means for you is a chance to learn about the eco system while getting some amazing photos.
 Here’s a gallery.